False Memories and Gender Stereotypes

 © Alexa Nicole Jayne

 Jayne, Alexa Nicole, "Are Women Bad at Math or Is It Just an Illusion?
 How False Memories and Gender Stereotypes Can Influence Women’s Perception of Stem" (2019).
-All Regis University Theses.
+Student Publications.
 906.